Disclaimer

 In 1995, a General Permitted Development order was implemented, providing developers with more options.
 Albeit, these still primarily concerned alterations on existing properties, as opposed to allowing the development of new buildings.
 However, in 2013, the Government appeared to recognise there was a clear need for more residential spaces.

-The rules were tweaked once more to allow the conversion of certain commercial properties into residential homes.
+These planning permission changes were tweaked once more to allow the conversion of certain commercial properties into residential homes.
 Offices and the like could be turned into flats without the need for planning permissions.
 Following this, a wave of commercial-to-residential conversions emerged.
 While likely helpful for the wider market, these changes also brought forward several property “cowboys”.
 Some developers ended up creating tiny flats, dubbed by many to be the “slums of the future”.

 Source: The Economist, UK Parliament, Gov.uk, Designing Buildings, Designing Buildings, Buckles-Law, Inside Croydon

-Most recent changes to planning permission
+Most recent planning permission changes

 To raise standards, the Government continued to tweak the rules up until 2020/21, when the latest changes to permitted development rules were made.
 In response to the impact of covid, the rules were expanded to allow more types of commercial conversions.
 This included gyms and medical facilities, many of which laid empty after the pandemic.